Several different license agreements are available, depending upon your intended use of the DRS. Choose the one that applies to you.

-- DRS15(v.3): This is the most recent and up-to-date version of the 15-item Dispositional Resilience Scale currently available.
+1. DRS15v3.2: This is the most recent and up-to-date version of the 15-item Dispositional Resilience Scale currently available.
 It incorporates several improvements made as a result of Fulbright research conducted by Dr. Bartone in Norway, 2006-07.
-The DRS15-R is designed to be better balanced and more culture-free than earlier versions.
+The DRS15(v.3) is designed to be better balanced and more culture-free than earlier versions.
 Several items and phrases identified as idiomatic in nature and difficult to translate accurately from the English have been modified or replaced.
 There are five items each to measure the hardiness facets of Commitment, Control, and Challenge.
 Six items are negatively-keyed, which makes this scale quite well-balanced for negative and positive items.

-- DRS15(v.3) Scoring Instructions and Key: This document provides the scoring key and instructions for the DRS15.
+2. DRS15v3.2-key: This document provides the scoring key and instructions for the DRS15.

 3. DRS15v3.2-score.pdf: A new form of the DRS15 designed for easy hand scoring.
 Completed forms are scored by transferring the number beside each checked box to the open white box in the column on the right of the item.
 Sum the numbers in these columns to obtain the CM commitment, CO control, and CH challenge scores.
 Then simply add these three facet scores together for a total hardiness score.

 4. DRS15v3.2-auto-score.pdf: A new, fillable pdf form that automatically calculates hardiness facet and total scores.
 Scores are revealed only when the completed form is sent to print, or print view.
 NOTE: All 15 items must be answered in order for the auto-scoring to be accurate.